Široki Brijeg: Ottoman rule

-Austria-Hungary

 World War II and Yugoslavia

 During the Second World War the Ustaše held the city together with Italian troops.
-During their presence, the Italians built several forts for observation of the city..
-The city was the center of operations of the Franciscan order of Herzegovina who played a leading role in the genocide and forced conversions of Serbs.
+During their presence, the Italians built several forts for observation of the city.
 A number of prominent Ustaše officials, including Andrija Artuković were educated at the Široki Brijeg school and monastery.

-Because of its history, it was demonized by the officials of Yugoslavia and was renamed Lištica (by the name of the river) instead of Široki Brijeg (Wide Hill) after the war.
+Following the war, the town was renamed Lištica by the Yugoslav government after the river that runs through it.
 Investment in the city was also very poor.
 A number of people emigrated to Zagreb and Dalmatia, as well as to Germany as gastarbeiters.

 In 1985, the local Communist Party built a monument to the Yugoslav Partisans in the centre of the town.

+On 7 April 1992, during the first stages of the Bosnian War, the town was the target of an air raid carried out by the Yugoslav Air Force.
+Two aircraft that took off from Podgorica fired air-to-air rockets and dropped bombs on the town centre, killing six civilians.